-- The NetWare DOS Requester and its VLM programs (for NetWare 4) - A NetWare shell (for NetWare versions earlier than NetWare 4)
+- The requester and its programs (for NetWare 4) - A NetWare shell (for NetWare versions earlier than NetWare 4)

 The computer also runs MS Windows and, with the client software, can perform networking tasks in the MS Windows environment.
 These tasks include mapping drives, capturing printer ports, sending messages, and changing contexts.